Minimum sample size for binary-outcome prediction models

 Numeric in (0, 1).
 Target prevalence of the binary outcome in the intended modelling context.

-- large_sample_cstatistic
+- maximum_achievable_cstatistic

 - model

-Character string specifying the modelling algorithm (e.g.,
+Character string specifying the modelling algorithm.
+Supported values are

 Character string naming the performance metric used to assess the sample size; defaults to